 \begin{theorem} Fix a natural number $d\geq 1$.
 The action $\alpha:\PSU(d)\act\Irr_{\diff}(d)$ is smooth, free and proper.
 The orbit space $\PSU(d)\backslash \Irr_{\diff}(d)$ has a natural structure of a manifold of dimension $2d^2+1$.
 Moreover, it is in bijection with the irreducible classes of diffuse representations of $F$ with P-dimension $d$.

 The same statements hold if we replace $F$ by $T,V$ or $\mathcal O$. \end{theorem}

 \begin{proof} The action $\al:\PSU(d)\act \Irr_{\diff}(d)$ is a composition of matrix multiplications and taking adjoint of matrices.
 Hence, it defines a smooth action.
 Since $\PSU(d)$ is compact and $\alpha$ is continuous (because it is smooth) we deduce that $\alpha$ is proper.
 Consider $u \in \PSU(d)$, $m \in \Irr_{\diff}(d)$ and suppose $u \cdot m = m$.
-This implies that $u$ is an intertwinner of $m$ and thus $u$ must be trivial (it is the class of the identity matrix) because if not $m$ would admit a proper sub-module contradicting the irreducibility.
+If $u$ is nontrivial, then necessarily $m$ decomposes as a direct sum of two nontrivial sub-modules, a contradiction.
 Therefore, $\alpha$ is free and satisfies all the assumptions of Theorem \ref{theo:Lee}.
 Hence, the orbit space $\PSU(d)\backslash \Irr_{\diff}(d)$ is a smooth manifold with dimension equal to

 Thereafter the rest of the theorem follows from Theorem \ref{theo:pythag-equiv}. \end{proof}